jupyterhub/jupyterhub/docs/source/howto/upgrading-v6.md

 - Must start with a lowercase letter
 - Must end with a lowercase letter or digit

-A new field `display_name` means users can still provide an arbitrary name, separate from the server name.
+A new field `display_name` means users can still provide an arbitrary name, separate from the server name used in APIs, URLs, etc.

 ### Web interface

 Users can name a named server as normal.
-This will be used as the display_name, and if this doesn't comply with the above restriction a server name will be automatically generated.
+This will be used as the display_name, and if this doesn't comply with the above restriction, a safe server name will be automatically derived by stripping disallowed characters, truncating, as needed.
 The server name is used in labels, URL, etc.

 ### API